yilverdeja/caregiver-admin-dashboard/README.md

 bun dev
 ```

+Each command will start the development server, typically with hot reloading enabled, allowing you to see any changes you make by simply refreshing your browser.

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to view the application in development mode.

 ## Known Issues